 Swiss Post is required to offer all essential postal services.
 This includes handling letters, packages up to 20kg, newspapers and magazines.
 Swiss Post also has a monopoly on handling letters weighing up to 50 grammes; it is the only service authorised to do this.
 In all other areas, other companies offering postal services may set up in competition with Swiss Post.

 These postal services require an infrastructure in order to be used.
-A central element in this infrastructure is the country-wide network of post offices which Swiss Post is required to provide.
+A central element in this infrastructure is the country-wide network of post offices and post agencies which Swiss Post is required to provide.
 These so-called access points must be staffed and be accessible within reasonable distance to all groups of the population in all regions.